Florida vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - January 6

 Florida vs. Kentucky Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup on several sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite